apiel/zicBox/NOTE.md

 - TODO save/load project

 - TODO scatter/grid effect
+    - when pressing a btn it would apply (only while button is pressed and then revert original setting):
+        - enable granular on some specific tracks
+        - update filter (could it even apply a modulation on the filter?)
+        - update sequencer pattern, for example to make kick rolling
+        - apply a reverb/delay or any other kind of effect --> So all in all it should be able to apply a set of plugin value for a certain amount of time and reset once the key is released.
+Also, it might need to be able to trigger noteOn, e.g. for EffectGrain? or maybe not, EffectGrain should be able to run without noteOn

 - TODO advance clip/variation transition...
     - should sequencer take care to load variation?